-Section C Leave of absence for one (1) year, without pay may be granted to a teacher for the purpose of child care for the teacher's child, at birth, or adoption, or for a serious health condition, according to and in conjunction with the provisions of the Family Medical Leave Act.
+Section C Leave of absence for one (1) year, without pay may be granted to a teacher for the purpose of child care for the teacher's child, at birth, or adoption, or for a serious health condition.
 The child care leave may be renewable for a second year upon request to and approval by the Board of Education.

 A health leave of absence without pay may be granted foe a period of one (1) school year to a teacher for illness and or disability, upon written request from the teacher.
 Such request shall be accompanied by a statement from the attending physician that the illness or disability prevents the teacher from performing the duties and responsibilities of the teacher's position and the date the teacher will likely recover and be able to return to work.
-This leave will be granted according to and in conjunction with the provisions of the Family and Medical Leave Act, but does not require continuation of insurance benefits beyond the twelve week period required under the Family and Medical Leave Act.